 Chisholm Chisholm & Kilpatrick Want to Relieve You of the Stress of Filing for Long-Term Disability

 Chisholm Chisholm & Kilpatrick is ready to handle your claim at any stage in the process.
 We will handle the communication between you and your insurance company and procure important documentation from your medical providers.
 We are equipped to handle the completion of claims forms and will manage all parts of the LTD process with care.
 We know that every piece of evidence and documentation is important for your claim.

 Whether you are filing your initial long-term disability claim or appealing a loss or denial of benefits, it is important to understand that meeting deadlines is essential.
 A missed deadline can mean a denial of benefits, or loss of rights to benefits altogether.
 Our legal team will keep track of those deadlines for you and make sure that all time-sensitive documentation is submitted before it is due.
+Many of our clients suffer from chronic pain, and exposure to additional stress further deteriorates their health condition.
 Keeping track of evidence and deadlines can be overwhelming while trying to care for your medical condition at the same time, and CCK is here to help so that you can focus on your health.

 If your claim is approved and you begin receiving benefits, CCK will continue to handle communications and make sure that any new requests for documentation are provided.
 We know that a disabling health condition is burdensome and want to keep the long-term disability process as stress-free as possible for you.

 For a Free Consultation on Your Long-Term Disability Case, Call Chisholm Chisholm & Kilpatrick